mrdoob/three.js/threejs/lessons/threejs-debugging-javascript.md

 }
 ```

-Then let's make a simple example that everytime we click the mouse makes a mesh that moves in a random direction for 2 seconds.
-We'll start with
+Then let's make a simple example that every time we click the mouse makes a mesh
+that moves in a random direction for 2 seconds.
+We'll start with one of the
-one of the examples from the article on [making things responsive](threejs-responsive.html)
+examples from the article on [making things responsive](threejs-responsive.html)

-Here's the code that adds a new `Mesh` everytime we click the mouse
+Here's the code that adds a new `Mesh` every time we click the mouse

 ```js
 const geometry = new THREE.SphereBufferGeometry();